-At the Coronell Research Group, we strive to bring our research and the broader topics of water scarcity and treatment to pre-college settings.
+At the Coronell Research Group, we strive to bring our research and the broader topics of water and energy to pre-college settings.
 We do this through educational activities at middle and high schools and through the preparation of educational materials that can be used by pre-college teachers and students.
 An overview of these educational activities and electronic versions of the educational materials we prepare can be found in the Outreach section.
 For a complete list of publications, presentations and news from our group, please visit the appropriate tab in the menu bar at the top of this page.

 Our funding sources

-Our work would not be possible without the support of our present and past funding sources • National Science Foundation (NSF)-Chemical and Biological Separations Program • NSF-Grant Opportunities for Academic Liason with Industry (GOALI) Program • NSF-Environmental Engineering Program • University of North Carolina System Research Opportunities Initiative (ROI) • Water Resources Research Institute (WRRI) • Energy Power Research Institute (EPRI) • Ixom Watercare (formerly Orica Watercare) • National Water Research Institute (NWRI)-American Membrane Technology Association (AMTA) Fellowship • UNC-IBM Junior Faculty Development Award • Sigma Xi Grants-in-Aid of Research Program • University of North Carolina Research Council (URC) Small Grants Program • Department of Environmental Sciences and Engineering at UNC
+Our work would not be possible without the support of our present and past funding sources • National Science Foundation (NSF)-Chemical and Biological Separations Program • NSF-Grant Opportunities for Academic Liason with Industry (GOALI) Program • NSF-Environmental Engineering Program • University of North Carolina System Research Opportunities Initiative (ROI) Program • Water Resources Research Institute (WRRI) • Energy Power Research Institute (EPRI) • Ixom Watercare (formerly Orica Watercare) • National Water Research Institute (NWRI)-American Membrane Technology Association (AMTA) Fellowship • UNC-IBM Junior Faculty Development Award • Sigma Xi Grants-in-Aid of Research Program • University of North Carolina Research Council (URC) Small Grants Program • Department of Environmental Sciences and Engineering at UNC